 - and other sites including dialysis units

-We also provide transport to treatment centres on behalf of Coventry & Warwickshire Partnership Trust for patients with mental ill-health, and to Tissue Viability clinics in the city for Coventry patients.
+We do not provide transport to treatment centres on behalf of Coventry & Warwickshire Partnership Trust for patients with mental ill-health, and to Tissue Viability clinics in the city for Coventry patients.
+Some services are provided by St John’s Ambulance.

 This can be a little confusing!
 If you are not sure, please call the General Enquiry line on 01926 310312